 Why is it so important to control for ticks year round in our area?

 - We have LOTS of ticks in our beautiful mountains.
-Large deer and coyote populations provide hosts to breed lots of ticks.
-Ticks generally use the “ambush” strategy to get on a host —- they climb onto vegetation and wait for passing hosts to brush against the vegetation.
+Large deer and coyote populations provide hosts to breed ticks.
+The bugs generally use the “ambush” strategy to get on a host – they climb onto vegetation and wait for passing hosts to brush against the vegetation.
 Once they feel the slightest vibration, they extend their forelegs and immediately release to crawl onto the host.
-You’re pet may bring that dangerous hitchhiker right into your house.
+Your pet may bring that dangerous hitchhiker right into your house.

 - Great weather.
 It only takes the slightest bit of warmth for ticks to wake up and try to find a meal.
 Ticks don’t think “hey, it may be 20 degrees tomorrow night”.
 Any bit of warm weather takes them out of their dormant state.

 - Some stages of tick are really, really small.
-A couple months ago I told you about people who didn’t realize they’d been bitten by a bat….
-Most people diagnosed with a tick disease don’t remember being bitten.
+I’ve spoken about people who didn’t realize they’d been bitten by a bat.
+Now think about the tiny tick…most people diagnosed with a tick disease don’t remember the bite.

 - Ticks are really disgusting.
 For guidelines on what to do about a tick attached to you or your pets, click here.

-- To reliably control fleas and ticks you must use a preventative on each and every pet in your home and yard each and every month.
+- To reliably control fleas and ticks you must use a preventative on each and every pet in your home, every month.

 - We recommend Frontline Plus because it controls for both fleas and ticks, in both dogs and cats.

 - If you never want to have to detach a dead tick from your dog, we carry the latest generation of Frontline products – Frontline Tritak.
 This is product has the fastest kill time of any generation of Frontline products.
 It’s generally going to kill ticks before they attach.

 - For those of you who are fans of Comfortis, be aware that it does not have a claim for killing ticks.
 We have Preventic collars at the office for those pets on Comfortis for flea control.